Hattha Bank

-Hattha Kaksekar Limited or HKL (translated literally from the Khmer, "Farmer's Hand" or "A Helping Hand for Farmers") is a microfinance institution and a deposit-taking institution in Cambodia.
-In terms of loan portfolio, HKL is ranked fourth and it has the third largest saving portfolio among Cambodia MFIs.
+Hattha Bank (previously Hattha Kaksekar Limited) (HKL) (translated literally from the Khmer, "A Helping Hand for Farmers") is a Cambodian bank and microfinance institution (MFI) in Cambodia.

+As of 2014, its loan portfolio was ranked fourth and it had the third largest saving portfolio among Cambodia microfinance institutions.
+In 2016 it was acquired by Krungrsi, a major bank in Thailand and in 2020 it converted to a full commercial bank.